-In this recipe, cauliflower florets are seasoned with a mixture of turmeric and salt then roasted until golden and tender.
+In this Roasted Cauliflower Curry recipe, cauliflower florets are seasoned with a mixture of turmeric and salt then roasted until golden and tender.
 A dry masala mix is then cooked in an aromatic tomato curry, with an additional layer of spices.
 Lastly, the roasted cauliflower is stirred into the curry to coat it with all of the flavors.
 This impressive entrée is guaranteed to become a repeat in your household.
+Your family will be begging for more.

 Roasted Cauliflower Curry [Vegan]